-- Where should we store the paste?
-In a container of your choosing close to your tooth brush.
+In a container of your choosing close to your toothbrush.
 We prefer to use essential oils in our toothpaste, which should be stored in glass.
-We use a small glass jar, and store out of heat and light so oils don’t degrade.
+We use a small glass jar and store out of heat and light so oils don’t degrade.

-- Should we each have our own container, or can we share with others in our family/roommates?
-If cooties bother you then get your own container… if not then don’t worry about it.
+If cooties bother you then get your own container, if not then don’t worry about it.
 My wife and I share one.

 There are so many ways to make homemade toothpaste.
 We encourage you to find the proportions and ingredients for a toothpaste you’ll love.
 We even enjoy brushing our teeth with a homemade tooth powder now, that includes special ingredients for extra whitening!
 You can see the recipe here.